tpm2-software/tpm2-pkcs11/docs/INITIALIZING.md

   token state:   uninitialized
 ```

-### Step 3 - Setting a User Pin
+### Step 3 - Setting a User PIN

-One must set the userpin for the token after initalizing, like so:
+One must set the user PIN for the token after initializing, like so:
 ```bash
 tpm2pkcs11-tool --slot-index=0 --init-pin --so-pin="mysopin" --login --pin="myuserpin"
 Using slot with index 0 (0x1)